Industrial Chemical

 International Mutual Recognition and Reference Standards

-• Foreign Chemical Inventories: Although currently not falling under the “new chemical definition,” if a chemical is already listed in a foreign chemical inventory recognized by Vietnam (such as lists published by EU ECHA, US EPA, Japan METI, etc.), the authorities will still require such chemicals to participate in assessment, but will refer to these existing assessments and simplify dossier requirements during the process.
+• Foreign Chemical Inventories: Although currently not falling under the “new chemical definition,” if a chemical is already listed in a foreign chemical inventory recognized by Vietnam, such as lists published by EU ECHA, US EPA TSCA Inventory, Japan METI, etc., the authorities will still require such chemicals to participate in assessment, but will refer to these existing assessments and simplify dossier requirements during the process.

 • Classification Standards: The hazard assessment of new chemicals must follow the principles of the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).